nginx/unit-docs/source/howto/index.rst

   container.

 - :doc:`integration`: Front or secure Unit with NGINX.

+- :doc:`certbot`: Use EFF's Certbot with Unit to simplify certificate manipulation.

 - :doc:`modules`: Build new modules or prepare custom packages for Unit.